gmcmacran/TypeOneTypeTwoSim/type II/README.md

     similar to the exact test.

 To check the above, one graph is shown per test.
 When the effect size is near 0, type II error rates are near 100%.
-As effect sizes grow, type II error rates decrease.
-All tests achieve near 0% type II for large effect sizes.
+As effect size grows, type II error rates decrease.
+All tests achieve near 0% type II for large enough effect sizes.

 ## Gaussian